What is Amyloidosis?

 or

 Most types of amyloidosis are described as systemic diseases, meaning the amyloid forming protein circulates in the blood and deposits in one or several organs of the body.
-Why different organs are affected in different individuals is yet to be fully worked out.

 However, there is a type of amyloidosis which is referred to as localised because the amyloid protein is produced and deposited only in one area of the body.